mohit2978/Devops/011.k8s-4/0000notes.md

   URL To Access Our app : http://node-public-ip:node-port/java-web-app

+>Note: In service load balancer you can use url of load balancer and port 80 fixed so no need to remember , here we need to search worker node in which pod is running , enable service port number in inbound rule and then we can access by public-ip of worker node!!

 ## Example K8S ClusterIP Service

-=> When we use service type as ClusterIP then one static ip will be created to access our pods with in the cluster.
+=> When we use service type as ClusterIP then one static ip will be created to access our all pods with in the cluster.

 ```yml
 ---